skylar112/Project-2-NBA-Team-Builder/README.md

 ```

 ## Usage
-To track statistics of current NBA league players for fantasy sports.
+Will only show statistics for CURRENT NBA players.
+If a player that is n ot currently active in the league is selected is will diplay player unavailable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.